+- Trap flag Set to enable single-step mode for debugging; clear to disable single-step mode.

+If (bit 9)

-- TF (bit 8) Trap flag Set to enable single-step mode for debugging; clear to disable single-step mode. - Interrupt enable flag Controls the response of the processor to maskable interrupt requests.
+Interrupt enable flag Controls the response of the processor to maskable interrupt - bit 9) Interrupt enable flag Controls the response of the processor to maskable interrupt requests.
 Set to respond to maskable interrupts; cleared to inhibit maskable interrupts. - IOPL (bits 12 and 13)

 I/O privilege level field - Indicates the I/O privilege level of the currently running program or task.
 The current privilege level (CPL) of the currently running program or task must be less than or equal to the I/O privilege level to access the I/O address space.
-This field can only be modified by the POPF and IRET instructions when operating at a CPL of 0.
+The POPF and IRET instructions can modify this field only when operating at a CPL of 0.